wagonorgehelp/WagoNorge-B.Sc-2020-VA-revised/Server-side/README.md

 ## Using Adminer to access the MySQL database

-1. Use your browser to connect to [server-ip]:8080
+1. Use your browser to connect to http://[server-ip]:8080 (If unable to connect 1. make sure you're not trying to connect with https (it is usually autofilled), 2.
+Restart the adminer container.)
  	- Username: root
  	- Password: example
 	- Database (e.g.): processvalues